 It took that tree down |

-And if there was no Monkey mascot it means its head didn't block the path between Studio Two and Studio One... which in turn means the whole story in this episode might have been much different than in the final game — the fact that the road is blocked affects the whole case.
+If there was no Monkey mascot it means its head didn't block the path between Studio Two and Studio One... which in turn means the whole story in this episode might have been much different than in the final game — the fact that the road is blocked affects the whole case.

-Place: Outside Studio One (the road with the "Welcome" sign).
+Location: Outside Studio One (the road with the "Welcome" sign).

-Time: When the player examines something behind Gumshoe.
+Context: When the player examines something behind Gumshoe.

-Unused English Dialog | Unused Japanese Dialog |
+| Unused English Dialogue | Unused Japanese Dialogue |

 Phoenix: |